Reviews You Can Rely On

 Should You Buy the MSR Trail Mini Duo?

-The MSR Trail Mini Duo is the right choice for someone who needs a super light and compact pot and bowl for ultralight backpacking.
+The MSR Trail Mini Duo is definitely a consideration for those who are after a superlight, compact pot and bowl for ultralight backpacking.
 There is not much else to the set other than a lid, a handle, and a sack.
 If you decide to go with this set, be sure you're okay with your cookware being limited to boiling water and preparing the simplest of meals.
+And once again, be mindful of the fire hazard that the silicone ring presents if not properly monitored.

-msr trail mini duo camping cookware review - the msr trail mini duo is at home on backpacking trips like these in...
+msr trail mini duo - the msr trail mini duo is at home on backpacking trips like these in...

 The MSR Trail Mini Duo is at home on backpacking trips like these in Iceland.